HosseinEbrahimiK/qplots/README.md

 # qplots

+## Overview

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of qplots is to quickly plot variables of a data frame so that you can obtain basic information regarding variables of the data.
+Qplots provides a function to plot variables of a data frame so that basic statistics of variables can be obtained immediately. - `diquick_dist()`: plots density distribution of numeric variables or barplot of category/factor variables in a data frame.

 ## Installation